General Bayesian quantile regression for counts via generative modeling: Count quantile regression via generative modeling

 \subsection{Continuous conditional quantiles}

-Based on the joint modeling method for $\vz$ described in Section~\ref{sec:joint_model}, we introduce the framework to obtain the posterior samples of the continuous conditional quantiles, $y_{\tau,i}^*$.
-Let $k_\vx(\cdot; \vtheta_\vx)$ denote the marginal kernel of $\vx$ with the associated parameter $\vtheta_\vx$, which is $N(\vmu_\vx, \mSigma_\vx)$.
-The conditional density of \( y^* \) and conditional distribution function are, respectively, given by
+Based on the joint modeling method for $\vz$ described in Section~\ref{sec:joint_model}, we obtain the posterior samples of the continuous conditional quantiles, $y_{\tau}^*$, as in \cite{taddy2010bayesian}.
+Let $k_\vx(\cdot; \vtheta_\vx)$ denote the marginal kernel of $\vx$ with the associated parameter $\vtheta_\vx=(\vmu_\vx,\mSigma_\vx)$, which is $N(\vmu_\vx, \mSigma_\vx)$.
+The conditional density of \( y^* \) and the conditional distribution function are, respectively, given by